 About this listing

-Twin Room with sole use of own bathroom - WC/Basin/Bath/(website hidden)/DVD, IPOD docking station/radio, Wi-Fi, iron, iron board.
+Twin Room with sole use of own bathroom - WC/Basin/Bath/shower.
+TV/DVD, IPOD docking station/radio, Wi-Fi, iron, iron board.
 Breakfast includes tea/fresh coffee, cereals, toast, preserves.
 You are welcome to use the kitchen/diner and lounge.

 Situated in New Brighton, a short walk to the Promenade, Vale Park, Floral Pavilion, New Brighton Lighthouse and Perch Rock.
 At New Brighton you will often find rallies of classic cars, music events, jet skiers, sailing and kite flyers to name a few.
 You can ride the funfair, go ten-pin bowling, the cinema, theatre, ride your bike or walk along the promenade or simply enjoy the fantastic views across the Irish Sea, watching the ships enter the Mersey estuary.
 Or simply enjoy a coffee or sample a delicious range of ice creams at New Brighton whilst enjoying the views of the marine lake.